 Infuse XYNTHA within 3 hours of reconstitution.
-You can keep the reconstituted solution at room temperature before infusion, but if you have not used it in 3 hours, throw it away.
+You can keep the reconstituted solution at room temperature before infusion for up to 3 hours.
+If you have not used it in 3 hours, throw it away.

 Do not use reconstituted XYNTHA if it is not clear to slightly opalescent and colorless.

 Dispose of all materials, whether reconstituted or not, in an appropriate medical waste container.

 What else should I know about XYNTHA?